 Few places, in my experience, can match the extravagance of the Palais Garnier, 10 Place de l'Opéra, in Paris’ IV arrondissement.
 The 1979-seat Opera House is the most lavish building I have ever seen, perhaps ever built, in the modern age.
+The stage is the largest in Europe and can hold up to 450 performers!

 The Palais Garnier has incredible detailing, opulence and majesty.